yotsuba1022/datastructure_algorithm_note/linked-list-reorder-function.md

         secondHead = reverseList(secondHead);

-        node = new LinkedNode(0);
+        // Just see it as a dummy node node = new LinkedNode(0);

         LinkedNode current = node;
         while (firstHead != null || secondHead != null) {
-            // First, add the node of first part into the list if (firstHead != null) {
+            // First, add one node from the first part into the list if (firstHead != null) {
                 current.setNext(firstHead);
                 current = current.getNext();
                 firstHead = firstHead.getNext();
             }

-            // Then, add the node of second part into the list if (secondHead != null) {
+            // Then, add one node from the second part into the list if (secondHead != null) {
                 current.setNext(secondHead);
                 current = current.getNext();
                 secondHead = secondHead.getNext();
             }
         }

-        node = node.getNext();
+        // Since the node is dummy node, need to take the next node as head node = node.getNext();
         return node;
     }